vinceanalytics/vince/assets/ui/templates/pages/terms.md

 **services are pre paid**

 - Full payment  prior to commencement of the plan.
 - All payments are in USD
+- Billing is on annual basis.

 ### Account Termination